invopop/gobl.docs/quick-start/cli.md

 > **TIP:** you can checkout the contents of the JSON Web Signature by copying and pasting it on the website [jwt.io](https://jwt.io).

-It's also possible "complete" a GOBL envelope, especially useful where you want to add additional data to the envelope's headers.
+It's also possible to write a "complete" a GOBL envelope, especially useful where you want to add additional data to the envelope's headers.
 For example, given a message definition like the following:

 ```yaml
 head: